davidazulay9573/chat-nextjs/README.md

 # Next.js Chat App

-A real-time chat application built with Next.js 14, TypeScript, NextAuth for authentication, Socket.io for real-time communication, and MongoDB for data storage.
+A real-time chat application built with
+`Next.js 14`, with `TypeScript`,
+useing `NextAuth` for authentication,
+`Socket.io` for real-time communication,
+`MongoDB` for data storage.

 ## Getting Started